 The final issue ended on a cliff-hanger and Terry and Kenny were pitched from their boat into the sea only for us to find that Terry could not swim!
 It was continued in Eagle for a number of years but I never found out what happened to Uncle Terry until fairly recently.

-Monster is perhaps most notable for its first instalment, the script for which was written by a name any comic book reader ought to recognise – Alan Moore.
+Monster is perhaps most notable for its first instalment, with artwork by Alberto Giolotti (drawing under the name Heinzl) and a script by a name any comic book reader ought to recognise – Alan Moore.
+John Wagner and Alan Grant picked up the writing mantle for further instalments while the artwork was supplied by the sublime Jesus Redondo.

 Library Of Death